MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 When you investigate a user, you want to ask these questions about the activities and alerts you see:
 - Is there a business justification for this employee to perform these activities?
 For example, if someone from Marketing is accessing the code base, or someone from Development accesses the Finance database, you should follow up with the employee to make sure this was an intentional and justified activity.

 - Go to the **Activity log** to understand why this activity received a high score while others did not.
-You can also filter by all scored activities.
-You can filter the activities based on **Activity priority**.
-For example, you can filter based on Activity priority for all activities that occurred in Ukraine.
+You can set the **Investigation priority** to **Is set** to understand which activities are suspicious.
+For example, you can filter based on Investigation priority for all activities that occurred in Ukraine.
 Then you can see whether there were other activities that were risky, where the user connected from, and you can very easily pivot to other drill downs, such as recent non-anomalous cloud and on-prem activities, to continue your investigation.